 For too many people, the possibility of an acceptable standard of living is undermined by a financial crisis that puts their health and wellbeing at risk.
 This might include a need for emergency food or fuel, urgent need to replace broken white goods or furniture, or emergency travel or other utility expenses.

-These needs are often addressed at a local level through local crisis support schemes.
+These needs are often addressed at a local level through local welfare assistance schemes.
 At their best, such schemes can both provide emergency relief and an opportunity to develop relationships with people in need of support.
 Not just resolving immediate crisis, but also helping to address underlying difficulties that lead to crises.

 However, in many areas support is severely limited, and provision is frequently patchy, with both gaps and duplication.
-The incoherence of crisis support provision is illustrated in Linda, Mike and Casey’s story, from The Children’s Society’s recent “Not Making Ends Meet” report.
+The incoherence of crisis support provision is illustrated in Linda, Mike and Casey’s story, from The Children’s Society’s “Not Making Ends Meet” report.

 How does the programme work?

-The Coordinated Community Support programme currently works with four local authority areas, piloting projects that provide the support, guidance and resources local community organisations need to better coordinate crisis provision in their community.
+The Coordinated Community Support (CCS) programme works with four local authority areas, piloting projects that provide the support, guidance and resources local community organisations need to better coordinate crisis provision in their community.

-The programme is locally led, with day to day development led by community groups themselves, in consultation with the CCS programme.
-The programme team provide support with the development and delivery of coordination projects.
+The programme is locally led, with day to day development led by community groups themselves, in consultation with the CCS programme team.
+The CCS team provide support with the development and delivery of local coordination projects.

-The Coordinated Community Support Programme is being piloted in four local areas:
+The CCS Programme is being piloted in four local areas: